movestore/leaflet_mapper/README.md

 ### Null or error handling:
 **Data:** For use in further Apps the input data set is returned.
 Empty input will give an error.

+**Big data:** If the input data set exceeds 200,000 locations the Shiny UI does not perform properly.
+Please thin your data for visualisation with this App.